Chucksef/photo_app/README.md

     * Change Style of Nav Bar (Left, Centered, Large, Mini)

 ## TODO
+ * @media breakpoint from 991px -> Full should slowly reduce the amount of side gutter space until there is none at 990px (or wherever)
+ * Images on Article Pages should always display fully
+ * Re-style textareas to be vertically resizable only and have a min height
+ * Deleting a Group should un-group all of its members
+ * Deleting any page should re-order the remaining pages
  * Implement Dark Mode
  * Integrate Inline-SVG-S3 gem
  * JS splash page